zenite-docs/zenite-docs.github.io/backup/schedule.md

 You can create a schedule that will backup your database automatically in regular intervals.
 The minimum backup interval is 1 hour.

-1. Click Add new Schedule...
+1. Click `Add new Schedule...`
 2. Configure the backup interval using Cron syntax.
 Learn about Cron syntax [here](https://en.wikipedia.org/wiki/Cron).
 The text below will show the Cron interval in a human readable format.
 3. Select the database you want to backup periodically.
-4. Click the "Save" button.
+4. Click the `Save` button.
-5. You will see the schedule appear in the "Schedules" grid.
+5. You will see the schedule appear in the `Schedules` grid.
 To edit or delete a schedule, click the corresponding icon in the grid.

 On every configured interval, a backup will be triggered automatically.